Hipparcos: The Pleiades distance controversy

 One controversial result has been the derived proximity, at about 120 parsecs, of the Pleiades cluster, established both from the original catalogue as well as from the revised analysis.
 This has been contested by various other recent work, placing the mean cluster distance at around 130 parsecs.

 According to a 2012 paper, the anomaly was due to the use of a weighted mean when there is a correlation between distances and distance errors for stars in clusters.
 It is resolved by using an unweighted mean.
 There is no systematic bias in the Hipparcos data when it comes to star clusters.

 In August 2014, the discrepancy between the cluster distance of 120.2±1.5 parsecs (pc) as measured by Hipparcos and the distance of 133.5±1.2 pc derived with other techniques was confirmed by parallax measurements made using VLBI, which gave 136.2±1.2 pc, the most accurate and precise distance yet presented for the cluster.

 Polaris

 Another distance debate set-off by Hipparcos is for the distance to the star Polaris.

+Hipparcos-Gaia

+Hipparcos data is recently being used together with Gaia data.
+Especially the comparison of the proper motion of stars from both spacecraft is being used to search for hidden binary companions.
+Hipparcos-Gaia data is also used to measure the dynamical mass of known binaries, such as substellar companions.
+Hipparcos-Gaia data was used to measure the mass of the exoplanet Beta Pictoris b and is sometimes used to study other long-period exoplanets, such as HR 5183 b.